spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api/install-the-data-exchange-api.md

 {% info_block infoBox "Info" %}

-Note, that `DocumentationGeneratorApiDependencyProvider::getInvalidationVoterPlugins()` stack contains plugins that are used to invalidate the documentation cache.
+The `DocumentationGeneratorApiDependencyProvider::getInvalidationVoterPlugins()` stack contains plugins that are used to invalidate the documentation cache.
 If the documentation cache is not invalidated, the documentation will not be updated.

 {% endinfo_block %}